stewartmckee/nlgserv/README.md

     ```python
     pip install nlgserv
     ```
+    Or you can even download the repo, extract it and use `python setup.py install`

 2. Type the following commands in the shell to start the nlg server : <br>
     ```python